How to Say Lost in Latin?

 Reflexive Forms

 Reflexive forms are those that refer back to the subject of the sentence or clause.
 In other words, the subject is doing something to itself.
-Reflexive forms are typically used in Spanish, French, and German, but can be found in other languages as well.
-Check out this blog post to know why is French hard to learn?
+Reflexive forms are typically used in Spanish, French, and German but can be found in other languages as well.
+Check out this blog post to know why French is hard to learn.

 There are three main types of reflexive forms: reflexive pronouns, reflexive verbs, and reciprocal pronouns.